 Black pepper chicken is an easy chicken dish to make using ingredients that are common kitchen staples.
 The recipe is very forgiving.
 As long as you have black pepper and onions, you'll still get the perfect flavor.

 Multiple ways to make black pepper chicken a meal

 Here are some other pairings to serve this chicken with:

 The Caribbean way of seasoning meat always starts with green seasoning - and blend of minced garlic, onions, pepper, and fresh herbs.
 This creates a base flavor for the meat before adding any other ingredients.
 It's what gives the meat that extra umph!
 This black pepper chicken starts with 2 tbsps of green seasoning and while cooking, wiri wiri or scotch bonnet peppers and a bit of cassava casareep are added for another layer of piquancy.
 You can easily use habanero or a dash of soy sauce in place if you don't have those specific Caribbean ingredients on hand.
 This chicken is just so delicious, you won't be able to stop yourself from seconds!

 - 2lbs boneless chicken thighs or breasts, cut into 2-inch pieces

-- 1 tsp browning sauce or 1 tbsp cassareep
+- 1 teaspoon browning sauce or 1 tablespoon cassareep

 - 2 tbsp oil for cooking